Dublin landmarks

 Inns Quay, Tel (01) 872 5555, Mon - Fri 10.00am - 13.00pm, 14.00pm - 16.30pm (when meetings are held).

-Following the north bank of the Liffey to the left of O'Connell Bridge is the Four Courts, also designed by James Gandon.
-The seat of Ireland's Supreme Court is here.
-The building was heavily shelled during the Irish Civil War in 1922.
-The restoration work, in which only slight changes were made to the original design, lasted until 1931.
+If you follow the north bank of the Liffey to the left from O'Connell Bridge, you will come to the Four Courts, also designed by James Gandon.
+This is where Ireland's Supreme Court is located, for example.
+During the Irish Civil War, the building was heavily shelled in 1922.
+The restoration work, which only made slight changes to the original design, lasted until 1931.

-The Corinthian portico in the center of the building front is surmounted by a round building with a dome.
-The two side wings house the four original courtrooms: the Exchequer (financial court), Common Pleas (private prosecution), King's Bench (criminal) and Chancery (chancellery).
+The Corinthian portico in the centre of the building's front is surmounted by a round building with a dome.
+The two side wings house the four original courtrooms: the Exchequer (finance court), Common Pleas (private prosecutions), King's Bench (criminal cases) and the Chancery (Chancery Court).

 Do you also know: